scrapy/scrapy/docs/topics/spiders.rst

 .. class:: CSVFeedSpider

-   .. warning:: The API of the CSVFeedSpider is not yet stable.
-Use with caution.

-   This spider is very similar to the XMLFeedSpider, although it iterates through rows, instead of nodes.
-It also has other two different attributes:
+   This spider is very similar to the XMLFeedSpider, except that it iterates over rows, instead of nodes.
+The method that gets called in each iteration is :meth:`parse_row`.

    .. attribute:: CSVFeedSpider.delimiter